JasonMcCoy/Poke-Vision/README.md

 ### What map provider are you using?

-We are grateful to be provided map tiles and geocoding services by the folks over at Esri .
+We are grateful to be provided map tiles and geocoding services by the folks over at [Esri](https://developers.arcgis.com/).

 ### How do I contact you guys regarding suggestions, feedback, or business inquiries?

-You may reach us via the contact us page:
+You may reach then via the contact us page:
 [https://pokevision.com/contact](https://pokevision.com/contact)